blawar/lithium/README.md

 # Adding Network Locations
 Go to the "File Browser", press X to create new, select "FTP", "HTTP", or "NUT" protocol, fill in the required information, then press X to save.
 Then you can browse to files and install from the network.

+# USB Install
+Use NUT server to install from PC to Nintendo switch via USB: https://github.com/blawar/nut/releases

 # Other
 This is a simple version of the more advanced Tinfoil: https://github.com/digableinc/tinfoil .
 If you are an advanced user, you may enjoy Tinfoil's extra features more.